Nilaxi11/Website_2/README.md

 ## 📖 About The Project

-This project is a frontend e-commerce website developed using HTML, CSS, and Bootstrap.
+This project is a frontend furniture website developed using HTML, CSS, and Bootstrap.
-The website includes a modern shopping interface with responsive sections and clean product layouts.
+The website includes product showcase sections, modern furniture layouts, and a responsive user interface inspired by contemporary furniture brands.

 The goal of this project was to practice frontend web development and responsive website design using Bootstrap components and custom CSS styling.